These Baby Pumpkin Pancakes are the easiest baby-led weaning pumpkin recipe to introduce solid food and pumpkin to little ones.

 First, make sure you are having some pumpkin puree on hand.
 You can use:

-- Canned pumpkin puree – the baby can, or pouches are perfect for it.
+- Canned pumpkin puree – a baby can or pouches are perfect for it.

 - Homemade pumpkin puree – follow my pumpkin puree baby recipe here if needed